Internet slang: Journalism

 In April 2014, Gawkers editor-in-chief Max Read instituted new writing style guidelines banning internet slang for his writing staff.
 Internet slang has gained attraction, however in other publications ranging from BuzzFeed to The Washington Post, gaining attention from younger viewers.
-Clickbait headlines have particularly sparked attention, originating from the rise of BuzzFeed in the journalistic sphere which ultimately lead to an online landscape populated with social media references and a shift in language use.
+Clickbait headlines have particularly sparked attention, originating from the rise of BuzzFeed in the journalistic sphere which ultimately led to an online landscape populated with social media references and a shift in language use.

 Beyond the clickbait, internet slang is now used in modern news articles.
 After Faker, a professional League of Legends player, won the 2025 League of Legends world championship and his sixth championship total, The New York Times' Athletic wrote about him.
 In the title they reference Faker as the 'GOAT' of League, a commonly used term in internet slang.

 The scene of journalism as a whole has become increasingly interested in internet slang over the past few years.
 The New York Times has published many articles covering internet slang, or as they refer to much of it, 'Gen Alpha' slang.
 Journalists are interested in explaining the lexicon of the youth, helping older generations better understand what their children are talking about.
 One Times article alone covers over 10 different words of internet slang, ranging from terms like 'gyat' to what a 'rizzler' is.
 Two years later, the Time published yet another article, explaining more of the Gen Z and Gen Alpha vernacular.
 This article spent less time explaining multiple terms and instead focused in on a specific one: 'chopped.'
 As internet slang becomes more ubiquitous in the modern era, journalists are looking to keep people informed on the changing ways that people are communicating.